Texzcorp/texz_portfolio/README.md

 The project is not perfectly clean, there are little bad things lying around, tell me if anything bothers you.

+ You can see it hosted here : https://terencediazportfolio.vercel.app/

 ---

 ## Quick start